vikasmahi-dev/vikasmahi-dev/README.md

 # Hi there, I'm Vikas 👋

-I'm an Infrastructure and Cloud Engineer who loves turning complex tasks into simple, automated solutions.
+I'm an Infrastructure Architect & Technical Lead who loves turning complex tasks into simple, automated solutions.
 I spend my time designing, deploying, and managing cloud environments, with a passion for scripting and automation to streamline workflows.

 ⏳ Response Notice: I sometimes run a bit slower on replies—I'm often deep in cloud and infrastructure work.
 Thanks for your patience!